• Skip to primary navigation

 Your whole family will love this ground turkey recipe!
 If you love breakfast as much as we do, check out my delicious gluten free breakfast recipes.
 You are sure to find some new favorites!

 Today I wanted to create a fun twist on a shakshuka.
-In case you haven't heard of a shakshuka, it is an egg dish where the eggs are poached in a tomato sauce.
+In case you haven’t heard of a shakshuka, it is a chili and eggs dish where the eggs are poached in a tomato sauce.
 Shakshuka is popular in the Mediterranean and the Middle East.
+Ground turkey is healthier, leaner, and has much lower calories than ground beef.
+Using ground turkey instead of ground beef means my chili isn’t greasy!
+That is a win-win when you have picky eaters!

 This chili has just enough spice and flavor to blend in with the eggs and cheese to make the perfect breakfast!
 This high-protein breakfast is ready in just 30 minutes.
+If you love a more traditional shakshuka, this Garden Vegetable Shakshuka recipe is another fun breakfast to try!

 This easy chili shakshuka recipe contains protein from ground turkey and healthy beans!
 If you want to try different ground meat, give this easy Ground Pork Chili recipe a try!

-Ingredient notes:
+Ingredient Notes:

-• Ground turkey - Feel free to use any ground meat!
-You can also use tofu , tempeh, or a vegan crumble meat substitute.
+• Ground Turkey – Feel free to use any ground meat!
+You can also use tofu, tempeh, or a vegan crumble meat substitute.

-• Cheddar cheese - Use sharp or mild cheddar or dairy-free cheddar.
+• Cheddar Cheese – Use sharp or mild cheddar or dairy-free cheddar.

-• Canned beans - I used a combination of kidney and black beans.
+• Canned Beans – I used a combination of kidney and black beans.
 Drain the beans and rinse them in a colander before adding them to the skillet!

-top view of a pan of ground turkey shashuka.
-Cilantro and corn tortillas are next to the pan
+Top view of a pan of ground turkey shashuka.
+Cilantro and corn tortillas are next to the pan.

 You get to control the level of spice in this recipe...if you love spice, pile it on!!
 You will love how easy this spicy baked egg recipe is to make!